bhisaac/5eFP/5eFP-SRD-V0.1.md

 #### Protection
 When	a	creature	you	can	see	attacks	a	target	other	than	you	that	is	within	1 square	of	you,	you	can	use	your	reaction	to	impose	disadvantage	on	the attack roll.
 You	must	be	wielding	a	shield.

-#### Two-Weapon Fighting (needs revision)
+#### Two-Weapon Fighting (needs playtesting)
 ~~When	you	engage	in	two-weapon	fighting,	you	can add	your	ability score	to	the	damage	of	the	second	attack.~~

-When you engage in two weapon fighting and successfully hit a creature with your primary weapon, your secondary weapon deals 1 point of damage to the creature or a creature within 1 square of you.
+When you engage in two weapon fighting and successfully hit a creature with your secondary attack, you may deal 1 point of damage to another creature within 1 square of you.
+This bonus damage type is the same as the secondary attack.

 ---
 # Beyond 1st Level